 Planting date and seeding rate: The best practices of winter wheat planting date and seeding rate vary broadly depending on your region.
 For planting date, the critical factor is planting at a time after which the wheat will have time to vernalize.
 Contact your local university and or extension experts for planting date and seeding rate tips.

 Nutrition: Nitrogen (N) is essential in wheat for tillering, grain fill and other vital factors.
 A starter fertilizer with phosphorus and N can get seedlings off to a strong start with an additional application after greenup between stem elongation and early boot.
 Some experts suggest applications at stem elongation and early boot to make the applications more efficient.
 It’s easy for N to get lost if all applied at once.

-Get Higher Yields and Healthier Wheat with Commence®
+Get Higher Wheat Yields with Commence®

 Improved plant vigor and stress tolerance

 Farmers can use Commence in conjunction with other seed treatments.